vs9h/fp2022/Pascal/README.md

-### An implementaion of Pascal mini-language
+### An implementation of Pascal mini-language

 This is a homework for functional programming course.

-License: LGPL for implementation code + WTFPL for test examles in miniLanguage
+License: LGPL for implementation code + WTFPL for test examples in miniLanguage

 Author: Anton Kazancev, st076546@student.spbu.ru